soudaou/web-app/README.md

 ##Application Features:

--	Create a list that has all the different kinds of sports and activities you enjoy and the application will generate a random schedule for you each week.
+-	The application will generate a list of sports and exercises and then you will be able to create a list of 7 exercises for the week.
+You can also view your list and edit.

--	The application will also have a map with directions that will locate gyms and parks near you depending on what the activity is for a specific day.

 ##My learning goals: